theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

 This topic describes how to report custom monitoring data.

-Custom monitoring allows you to customize metrics and alert rules to meet your own business needs.
+Custom monitoring allows you to customize metrics and alarm rules to meet your own business needs.
 Custom monitoring provides APIs for reporting monitoring data.
 You can use the APIs to report collected time series data to CloudMonitor.
-You can also configure alert rules to receive alert notification when an exception occurs.
+You can also configure alarm rules to receive notification when an exception occurs.

-CloudMonitor provides three methods to report data: APIs, Java SDK, and Alibaba Cloud command line interface \(CLI\).
+CloudMonitor provides APIs, Java SDK, and Alibaba Cloud command line interface \(CLI\) for reporting data.

 ## Limits {#section_q4b_znk_zdb .section}

--   The number of queries per second \(QPS\) is limited to 200 in China \(Beijing\), China \(Shanghai\), and China \(Hangzhou\), 100 in China \(Zhangjiakou-Beijing Winter Olympics\) and China \(Shenzhen\), and 50 in the other regions.
+-   The number of queries per second \(QPS\) is limited to 200 in China \(Beijing\), China \(Shanghai\), and China \(Hangzhou\), 100 in China \(Zhangjiakou\) and China \(Shenzhen\), and 50 in the other regions.
 -   A maximum of 100 data entries can be reported at a time.
 The body size cannot exceed 256 KB.
 -   The `metricName` field can contain letters, digits, and underscores \(\_\).
 This field must start with a letter.
-If the starting character is not a letter it is replaced with an uppercase A. Invalid characters are replaced with underscores \(\_\).
+If the starting character is not a letter, it is replaced with an uppercase A. Invalid characters are replaced with underscores \(\_\).
 -   The `dimensions` field cannot contain equal signs \(=\), ampersands \(&\), or commas \(,\).
 Invalid characters are replaced with underscores \(\_\).
--   The string length of the key or value of both `metricName` and `dimensions` parameters cannot exceed 64 bytes.
+-   The string length of the key or value of both `metricName` and `dimensions` cannot exceed 64 bytes.
 Otherwise, the key or value string is truncated.
 -   Reporting raw data is a paid function.
 The free edition allows you to aggregate data.
-When you report data, you must pass "1" for the Type field to the request parameter.
+When you report data, you must enter "1" for the type field in the request parameter.

 ## Report data through APIs {#section_zym_l4k_zdb .section}

 After you report the raw data through APIs, CloudMonitor uses the following statistical methods to calculate the statistics at 1-minute and 5-minute intervals:

--   Average: the average value
+-   Average: The average value.
--   Maximum: the maximum value
+-   Maximum: The maximum value.
--   Minimum: the minimum value
+-   Minimum: The minimum value.
--   Sum: the sum value
+-   Sum: The sum value.
--   SampleCount: the count
+-   SampleCount: The count.
--   SumPerSecond: the sum divided by the total number of seconds of the corresponding aggregation period.
-You can also use the moving average calculation.
+-   SumPerSecond: The sum divided by the total number of seconds of the corresponding aggregation period.
+You can also calculate the value by using moving average.
--   CountPerSecond: the count divided by the total number of seconds of the corresponding aggregation period.
-You can also use the moving average calculation.
+-   CountPerSecond: The count divided by the total number of seconds of the corresponding aggregation period.
+You can also calculate the value by using moving average.
--   LastValue: the last sampled value in the aggregation period.
+-   LastValue: The last sampled value in the aggregation period.
 It is similar to gauge.
 -   P10: The value of the 10th percentile.
 It is greater than 10% of all data in the aggregation period.
 -   P20: The value of the 20th percentile.
 It is greater than 20% of all data in the aggregation period.
 -   P30: The value of the 30th percentile.
 It is greater than 30% of all data in the aggregation period.